 OVERVIEW

-The new addition was completed on time and within budget on February 15, 2013, allowing the school to move in over February school vacation.
-The remaining high school areas achieved full occupancy and operation of all classrooms and support spaces by November 2013 – one month in advance of the December 2013 deadline.
+The new science wing and cafeteria addition was completed on time and on budget on February 15, 2013, allowing the school to move in over February school vacation.
+The remaining high school areas achieved full occupancy and operation of all classrooms and support spaces by November 2013 - one month in advance of the December 2013 deadline.

 Location: Norton, MA